tylertitsworth/5th-age-srd/Classes/Cleric.md

 #### Adventurer Feat

-You can expend your daily use of _turn undead_ to gain an additional use of _heal_ in one battle.
+You can expend your full recovery use of _turn undead_ to gain an additional use of _heal_ in one battle.

 #### Champion Feat